animoca/ethereum-migrations/README.md

 ### Core migrations

-This repository contains the migration scripts which deploy the contracts available in [@animoca/ethereum-contracts](https://github.com/animoca/ethereum-contracts).
+This repository contains the migration scripts which deploy the contracts available in [@animoca/ethereum-contracts](https://github.com/animoca/ethereum-contracts) as well as some other base contracts.

 the deployment artifacts for the contracts already deployed on live networks are available in the `deployments` folder.